Frankenstein in popular culture: Other publishers

 Classic Comics #26 (December 1945), reprinted in Classics Illustrated #26, had versions of the Shelley novel.

 Dell Comics published a superhero version of the character in the comic book series Frankenstein #2-4 (September 1966 - March 1967; issue #1, published Oct.
 1964, featured a very loose adaptation/update of the 1931 Universal Pictures movie).

 In 1972, French comics publisher Aredit devoted seven issues of its digest-sized Hallucinations horror comic magazine to adapt Jean-Claude Carrière's Frankenstein novels.

 In 1973, Dargaud published Dracurella, by Spanish born comic creator Julio Ribera (1927–2018), in the French comic magazine Pilote, which featured both Victor Frankenstein and his monster.

 In 1991, Dark Horse Comics issued an adaptation of the 1931 Universal film.

 In 1992, issue #2 of Archie Comics' Teenage Mutant Ninja Turtles Adventures Special had story that involved a horror movie that the Teenage Mutant Ninja Turtles were watching where Frankenstein's monster, a vampire that might be Count Dracula, a werewolf that might be the Wolf Man, and the gill-man working together to save the Bride of Frankenstein from an unnamed mad scientist.
 Because of Krang attacking the Ninja Turtles in their lair and trying to zap them with his mutation ray, their television was destroyed and a two-headed hybrid monster called Monsterex manifested out of thin air.
 Besides one of heads being of Frankenstein's monster, Monsterex also had its super-strength.

 The Monster is Monster in My Pocket #13.
 He appears among the good monsters in the comic book (1991), the video game (1991), the animated special (1992), and the 2003 animated series.
 In the comics, he was relatively inarticulate, represented by hyphens between each syllable he spoke, but possessed of simple wisdom and strong morals.
 This characterization was essentially characterized in the video game, where he was a playable character, and his only line of dialogue in the cut scenes was "Yeah..."
 In the animated special, he was known as "Big Ed" and was essentially a comic simpleton.

 Junji Ito serialized a manga adaptation of the novel, which was collected and published by Asahi Sonorama as the last tankōbon volume of The Junji Ito Horror Comic Collection in 1999.

 In 2001, Curtis Jobling released a picture book titled Frankenstein's Cat, which focused on Frankenstein's first creation; a cat named Nine (due to being made up of nine different cats).
-A television adaption aired in 2008 on CBBC.
+A television adaptation aired in 2008 on CBBC.

 2004 saw the debut of Doc Frankenstein, written by the Wachowskis (the writer-director team of The Matrix) and drawn by Steve Skroce.
 The book tells the continuing adventures of Frankenstein's monster, who has since adopted his creator's name and became a hero through the ages.

 In 2005, Dead Dog Comics produced a sequel to the Frankenstein mythos with Frankenstein: Monster Mayhem, written by R. D. Hall with art by Jerry Beck.
 In Dead Dog's version, the Monster sets out to create his own Necropolis.